bdqnghi/infercode/README.md

-## Tensorflow Implementation for InferCode, a novel self-supervised learning method on source code representations trained on unlabeled data (Under Review at ICSE'21)
+## Tensorflow Implementation for InferCode, a novel self-supervised learning method on source code representations trained on unlabeled data (ICSE'21)

 InferCode works based on the key idea of using an encoder to predict subtrees as a pretext task.
 Then the weights learned from the encoder can be used to transfer for other downstream tasks.
 This is to alleviate the need for the huge amount of labeled data to build decent code learning models in Software Engineering.
 With this concept,  representation models for code can now learn from unlabeled data.